CyberFlameGO/svnpython/Doc/library/re.rst

 .. attribute:: MatchObject.pos

-   The value of *pos* which was passed to the :meth:`~RegexObject.search` or :meth:`~RegexObject.match` method of the :class:`RegexObject`.
+   The value of *pos* which was passed to the :func:`search` or :func:`match` method of the :class:`RegexObject`.
 This is the index into the string at which the RE engine started looking for a match.

 .. attribute:: MatchObject.endpos

-   The value of *endpos* which was passed to the :meth:`~RegexObject.search` or :meth:`~RegexObject.match` method of the :class:`RegexObject`.
+   The value of *endpos* which was passed to the :func:`search` or :func:`match` method of the :class:`RegexObject`.
 This is the index into the string beyond which the RE engine will not go.

 .. attribute:: MatchObject.lastindex